veggiemonk/slides_gitlab_presentation/README.md

-# slide-immutable-js
+# slide-Gitlab

-Presentation based on this article: http://www.macwright.org/2015/05/18/practical-undo.html
+Presentation for our team to use the pull-request model (merge-request in GitLab)